Marcus Johnson (wide receiver): Indianapolis Colts

 On September 1, 2018, Johnson was traded to the Indianapolis Colts for tight end Darrell Daniels.
-In Week 6, against the New York Jets, he scored his first professional touchdown.
-He was placed on injured reserve on October 16, 2018, after suffering an ankle injury in Week 6.
+In Week 6 against the New York Jets, he scored his first professional touchdown.
+He was placed on injured reserve on October 16, causing the Colts to sign Dontrelle Inman, after suffering an ankle injury in that game.

 Johnson was waived/injured during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list the next day.
 He was waived from injured reserve with an injury settlement on September 9.
-On October 1, 2019, Johnson was re-signed to Colts' practice squad.
-He was promoted to the active roster on November 9.
+On October 1, Johnson was re-signed to the Colts' practice squad.
+He was promoted to the active roster on November 9 and played his first career start on November 17 against the Jacksonville Jaguars.

-In Week 14 against the Tampa Bay Buccaneers, Johnson caught three passes for 105 yards, including a 46-yard touchdown, in the 38–35 loss.
+In Week 14 against the Tampa Bay Buccaneers, Johnson caught three passes for 105 yards, including a 46-yard touchdown, in a 38–35 loss.
+This season had been his most productive so far, catching 17 passes for 277 yards and 2 TD's.

 On April 22, 2020, Johnson was re-signed to a one-year contract.
-He was waived on September 5, 2020.
-On September 23, 2020, Johnson was signed to the practice squad.
-He was elevated to the active roster on October 3 and 10 for the team's weeks 4 and 5 games against the Chicago Bears and Cleveland Browns, and reverted to the practice squad following each game He was promoted to the active roster on October 17.
-In Week 6 against the Cincinnati Bengals, he recorded a career-high 108 receiving yards in the 31–27 victory.
+He was waived on September 5.
+On September 23, Johnson was signed to the practice squad.
+He was elevated to the active roster on October 3 for a Week 4 game against the Chicago Bears, but reverted to the practice squad afterwards.
+He was again promoted to the active roster on October 10, for their Week 5 game against the Cleveland Browns, and again reverted to the practice squad.
+For the third consecutive week, he was promoted to the active roster on October 17.
+In their Week 6 game against the Cincinnati Bengals, he recorded a career-high 108 receiving yards, where the Colts achieved a 31–27 victory.
 On January 2, 2021, Johnson was waived by the Colts.

 Tennessee Titans

 On January 6, 2021, Johnson signed to the Tennessee Titans' practice squad.
-His practice squad contract with the team expired after the season on January 18, 2021.
-He re-signed with the Titans on March 9, 2021.
-He was placed on injured reserve on September 2, 2021.
-He was activated on October 9.
-He was placed injured reserve again on November 23, 2021.
+His practice squad contract with the team expired after the season ended on January 18.
+He re-signed with the Titans on March 9.
+Johnson was placed on injured reserve on September 2, just after earning a spot on the 53-man roster.
+He was activated on October 9, and placed on injured reserve again on November 23 after a hamstring injury while facing the Houston Texans.
+This effectively ended his season.
+As a Titan, he played in 7 games, starting in 3, and recorded 9 catches for 160 yards.

 San Francisco 49ers

 On April 11, 2022, the San Francisco 49ers signed Johnson.
-He was released on August 30, 2022.
+He was released on August 30.